Travel Advice

 • Allergy Medications: Traveling to a foreign country or to remote areas should be prepared for any allergic reactions from the environment or from accidental ingestion.

-• EpiPen (if appropriate — must need prescription from health provider)
+• EpiPen (if appropriate — must need a prescription from health provider)

 Other Useful Additions